fieldtrip/website/tutorial/mvpa_light.md

     %%% Get distance matrix
     nb_mat = squareform(pdist(lay.pos));

-We are now ready to re-run the searchlight analysis
+We are now ready to re-run the searchlight analysis.
+We pass the distance matrix via the parameter `cfg.nb`.
+We set `cfg.size = 3` which means that in iteration, the target channel is considered together with its 3 closest neighbouring channels.

       cfg = [] ;
       cfg.method      = 'mvpa';